nickpapac/docs/README.md

 ### About the Spanner CI App in GitHub
 Spanner provides an official Github Spanner CI Application for easy integration with GitHub.
 This authorises the Spanner CI platform to access Github repositories.
 The application can be found at: https://github.com/apps/spannerci-app and will be installed as described in the above steps.

+## Projects
+Spanner supports the creation of one or more projects for working with different repositories.
+Each project represents one user repository.
+To create a new project:

+1. Select Projects from the navigation menu on the left side of the dashboard.
+2. Click on New Project.
+3. Select the preferred source code repository.
+4. Add one or more Testboards.
+5. Click Finish to complete the project creation.

 ## Configuration with .spannerci.yml
 Spanner CI enables continuous integration by adding a `.spannerci.yml` file in the root directory of your repository.
 This, together with some more configuration options that are mentioned later, make every new commit or pull request to automatically trigger Spanner.